opentripplanner/OpenTripPlanner/docs/examples/skanetrafiken/Readme.md

 Both endpoints generate XML response which is an SIRI object containing SX or ET messages.
 Messages are formatted according to Siri Nordic Profile.
-Since in SIRI ET standard each messages contains all necessary data, our implementation of the endpoint returns only the last message for each DatedServiceJourney ID (sending multiple messages would be pointless since they will override each other).
+Since in SIRI ET standard each messages contains all necessary data, Skånetrafikens implementation of the endpoint returns only the last message for each DatedServiceJourney ID (sending multiple messages would be pointless since they will override each other).